-Wealth Watch participates in a wrap fee program, which are investment programs where the investor pays one stated fee that includes management fees, transaction cost, and other administrative fees.
+Wealth Watch participates in a wrap fee program.
+These are investment programs where the investor pays one stated fee that includes management fees, transaction costs, and other administrative fees.

 Please note that specific investments held inside a wrap portfolio may charge a separate or internal fee or expense.
 Any such internal fee or expense is not included in the wrap program.

-Wealth Watch manages the investments in the wrap fee program, but does not manage those wrap fee accounts any differently than non-wrap fee accounts.
+Wealth Watch manages the investments in the wrap fee program but does not manage those wrap fee accounts any differently than non-wrap fee accounts when invested into approved models.
 A portion of the fee paid to the wrap account program will be given to Wealth Watch.
+For additional information about this program, please refer to the Wealth Watch Wrap Brochure.